-In collaboration with nonprofit and for-profit developers, study the feasibility of establishing community land trusts serving each Impacted Community that will support longterm community ownership and housing affordability.
-SC-A4.3
+In collaboration with nonprofit and for-profit developers, study the feasibility of establishing community land trusts and supporting existing community land trusts serving each-all Impacted Communityies that will support long-term community ownership and housing affordability.

-Expand the County's first-time homebuyer program to provide more information and assistance, prioritizing outreach and marketing in Impacted Communities to spread awareness of the program.
-SC-A4.4
+Expand the County's first-time homebuver program to provide more information and assistance, prioritizina outreach and marketing in Impacted Communities to spread awareness of the program.

-Create an inventory of available land for tiny homes or other types of innovative housing products as alternatives to accommodate people who lack housing.
-SC-A4.5
+Create an inventory of available County-owned land for tiny homes or other types of innovative housing products as alternatives to accommodate people who lack housing or are facina housina instability.

-Collaborate with the Contra Costa Council on Homelessness to develop and implement a plan to provide transition facilities and services for people facing homelessness.
-Link homeless programs with supportive services such as behavioral health, substance abuse, and primary healthcare.
-SC-A4.6
+Collaborate with entities such as the Contra Costa Council on Homelessness and community land trusts to develop and implement a plan to provide transition facilities, permanent and longer-term housing, and services for people facing homelessness and housing instability.
+Provide adequate funding to maintain and/or abate homeless encampments and provide adequate security for the Coordinated Outreach, Referral and Engagement Teams (CORE), Link homeless programs with supportive services such as behavioral health, substance abuse, and primary healthcare.

-Conduct periodic outreach to absentee owners of properties in Impacted Communities to inform owners of their legal obligations to maintain rental properties in safe and habitable condition.
-Keep tenants informed of these efforts, including by translating the information into languages other than English.
+On a yearly basis, inform Conduct periodic outreach to absentee owners of rental properties in Impacted Communities to inform owners of about their legal obligation to maintain rental properties in a safe and habitable condition.
+On a yearly basis, inform Keep tenants about their rights to a safe and habitable home, and informed of these efforts, including by translatinge the information into the mos common languages spoken other than English.

-Create an online resource for tenants to understand their rights related to Building Code standards, landlord and tenant responsibilities, and how to request repairs or improvements to their home, including information that is specific to County housing and code enforcement regulations.
+Create an online resource, in multiple languages, for tenants to understand their rights related to Building Code standards landlord and tenant responsibilities, and how to request repairs or improvements to their home, including information that is specific to County housing and eCode eEnforcement regulations.

-Obtain funding for and reduce barriers to participation in the County's weatherization program and other programs like the Green and Healthy Homes Initiative for extremely low-, very low-, and low-income homeowners; landlords; and renters.
-Focus these efforts on homes in Impacted Communities, and in particular rental housing and highdensity housing.
+Obtain funding for and reduce barriers to participation in the County's Wweatherization Program and other similar programs like the Contra Costa Asthma Green and Healthy Homes Initiative and Neighborhood Preservation Program fo extremely low-, very low-, and low-income homeowners.; landlords.; and renters.
+Focus these efforts on homes in Impacted Communities, and in particular rental housing and high-density housing.